THE BWITI TRADITION

-The Bwiti tradition is from central West Africa, and it is not a religion.
-Bwiti is the study of life, nature, the art of healing, and one's self.
-There are no beliefs; there is only the art of knowing.
-The tradition centers around observing the truth, and truth is verified through direct experience and at least 3 of our human senses.
-The long oral tradition supports this lifelong journey of discovery.
+The Missoko Bwiti tradition is from central West Africa, and it is not considered a religion.
+Bwiti is the study of life, nature, healing, and one's self.
+The study of life is infinite.
+There are no beliefs held or adopted in the Bwiti; there is only the art of knowing.
+Beliefs are considered to be dangerous artificial constructs that can come and go.
+The oral tradition supports this lifelong journey of discovery.
 It is both mystical and grounded into embodied life and the earth itself.

-The ceremonial and reverent use of the Iboga root is integral to the Bwiti tradition for spiritual initiation, spiritual and physical healing, shamanic diagnosis and prescription, community celebration ceremonies, self-study, prayerful microdosing, direct communication with nature spirits, fertility and aphrodisiac purposes, an endurance and vision aid during long hunts (in light doses), spiritual travel through space and time, and communion with ancestors as well as the healing of ancestral lines.
+The ceremonial and reverent use of the Iboga root is integral to the Bwiti tradition for spiritual initiation, spiritual discovery, speaking with one's soul, spiritual and physical healing, shamanic diagnosis and prescription, community celebration ceremonies, self-study, prayerful microdosing, direct communication with nature spirits, fertility and aphrodisiac purposes, an endurance and vision aid during long hunts (in light doses), spiritual travel through space and time, and communion with ancestors as well as the healing of ancestral lines.

 Knowledge of iboga was first held by the Babongo people, otherwise known as the Pygmies, who then passed on the practice to sects within the Bwiti tradition.
 As the 2nd oldest genetic line in the world, the Babongo people may have worked with iboga since ancient times.

 Individual counseling and community discussion is integral to the Bwiti healing process with iboga.
 But this is no ordinary counseling.
 Rather, it is a channeled transmission from the medicine through trained providers.
 The counseling is a remarkable, living modality that can take years to master.
 This Bwiti counseling technology is radically different from Western psychotherapy approaches to counseling.